Skip to main content

 • SMO 6: Investigation and Discipline

-In accordance with Law 15-89, the National and Regional Councils of the Ordre des Experts-Comptables du Royaume de Maroc (OEC-Morocco) has direct responsibility for the investigation and discipline (I&D) of OEC-Morocco members, which includes all practicing professional accountants in the jurisdiction.
-OEC-Morocco indicates that the system is operational, and reported that in 2015 there were nine (9) cases that were processed.
+In accordance with Law 15-89, the Ordre des Experts-Comptables du Royaume de Maroc (OEC-Morocco) has direct responsibility for the investigation and discipline (I&D) of all practicing professional accountants in the jurisdiction.
+OEC-Morocco indicates that the system is operational and cases are processed accordingly.
+Over the past five years, OEC-Morocco reports to have processed 27 complaints.
+In 2021, OEC-Morocco conducted a self-assessment of its I&D system against SMO 6 requirements and reports that its revised procedures are partially aligned with gaps pertaining to the disciplinary process, appeals process, and public interest considerations.

 • SMO 7: International Financial Reporting Standards

+OEC-Morocco has no direct responsibility for the adoption of corporate reporting standards but is actively involved in promoting the adoption and implementation of IFRS and IFRS for SME in the jurisdiction.
 The CNC has adopted Moroccan Generally Accepted Accounting Principles (GAAP) which differ significantly from IFRS.
 However, OEC-Morocco reports that the World Bank initiated an IFRS Conversion Project in 2020 with CNC and Phase 1-Diagnosis has been completed.
 Phase 2 was initiated in July 2021, and OEC Morocco reports that it is expecting Moroccan GAAP to mostly converge with IFRS and IFRS for SME once the project is complete.

 Additionally, the institute encourages the CNC to submit comments on Exposure Drafts on the IFRS for SME.